Skip to content

 JsonObject data = jsonObjectBuilder.build(); return webApiContext.newWebApiResponseBuilder() .withData(data) .withResponseStatus(WebApiResponseStatus.SUCCESS) .build();

-You can use WebApiError.Builder to set custom error types and messages for your Web API to return when the response status is FAILURE.
+You can use WebApiError.Builder to set custom error types and messages for your custom API to return when the response status is FAILURE.
 Add your custom errors to FAILURE responses using WebApiFailureResponse.Builder.

 return webApiContext.newWebApiFailureBuilder() .withErrors( VaultCollections.asList( webApiContext.newWebApiErrorBuilder() .withType("MY_CUSTOM_ERROR_TYPE") .withMessage("A custom error occured") .build() ) ).build();